‘Bachelor In Paradise’ 2017 Cast Rumors: Are Corinne And Chad In For Season 4?

 A post shared by LUKE PELL (@luke__pell) on

 According to E!
-News, Alexis Waters was confident she’ll be packing her bags for Mexico this summer.
-The former Bachelor suitor admitted that she’s totally down for mingling on BIP but wasn’t sure if she’d still be single this summer.
+News, Alexis Waters was confident she’d be packing her bags for Mexico this summer.
+The former Bachelor suitor admitted that she was totally down for mingling on BIP but wasn’t sure if she’d still be single this summer.
 If she isn’t dating anyone, then Waters revealed that Johnson is definitely on her radar.

 Grant Kemp agreed to exchange vows with Lace Morris on the Season 3 finale of BIP.
 Given how Kemp and Morris later broke off their engagement, Kemp was hesitant on returning for a second run.
 Not only did Kemp admit that BIP was difficult, but he also said that his return would depend on who else was coming on the show.